HackerOS-Linux-System/.github/profile/README.md

 A Linux distribution for everyone.
 Play and learn ethical hacking.

 # How often is HackerOS released ?
 HackerOS is released every 2 or 3 weeks.
-It used to be released every 1 or 2 weeks.
+Previously, it was released every 1 or 2 weeks.
+Xfce and Gnome editions are available in versions x.0 and x.5.

 ## HackerOS CLI Tools: